Parkinson’s physical therapy exercises improve balance, coordination, strength

 Can this Condition be Prevented?

-Currently there is no known way to prevent or reverse Parkinson’s disease.
-Studies have shown that treating Parkinson’s Disease with physical therapy has led to improvements in movement and fitness.
+Currently, there is no known way to prevent or reverse Parkinson’s disease.
+Studies have shown that treating Parkinson’s Disease physical therapy has led to improvements in movement and fitness.
 Those improvements, however, have only been seen to last as long as the individuals keep up their exercise routines.

 How Can a Physical Therapist Help?

 Physical therapists partner with people with PD and their families to manage their symptoms, maintain their fitness levels, and help them stay as active as possible.
 A physical therapist will teach exercises to strengthen muscles and help compensate for the changes brought onto your body by PD.